Into a New World

 “Jeffray McAllan!
 Wake up you bag of lazy bones!”
 Called a stern and annoyed voice of a woman through the black void that felt warm and soft.

-Jeffray groaned and half opened his eyes.
-A pair of piercing ice-blue eyes looked back like knives.
-Cutting almost through his eyes and mind like iced daggers.
-A cold shock of realization overcame Jeffray’s entire body and sat up straight lightening fast with large eyes.
+Jeffray groaned and half-opened his eyes.
+A pair of piercing ice-blue eyes looked back, cutting almost through his eyes and mind like iced daggers.
+A cold shock of realisation overcame Jeffray’s entire body and sat up straight lightning fast with large eyes.
 “Wh-what?”
 Muttered Jeffray almost unclear.
-His mind first now started to collect information around him and the woman with the ice-blue eyes is his teacher.
+His mind first now started to collect information around him, and the woman with the ice-blue eyes is his teacher.
 He quickly blinked, looked around and gathered that he had fallen asleep in the last two lessons, again.
 Nervously Jeffray put on a broad smile and scratched the back of his head.

 “I sleep perfectly fine, Miss Snow.”

 “Huh, then why still falling asleep here?”